-The Mindfulness Based Stress Reduction (MBSR) course delivered in Brunswick and Preston, Melbourne is an internationally recognised evidence based course delivered over an 8-week / 9 session period.
+The Mindfulness Based Stress Reduction (MBSR) courses delivered in Preston, Eltham and Brunswick/Parkville (Melbourne) is an internationally recognised evidence based course delivered over an 8-week / 9 session period.
 This inspiring course is known for its capacity to increase resilience and improve emotional, physical and mental wellbeing.
 Here is what previous participants said about the course.

 What is the MBSR course?

 Developed in 1979 by Dr Jon Kabat-Zinn and his team at the University of Massachusetts Medical School, the Mindfulness Based Stress Reduction (MBSR) program is now an internationally recognised course at the cutting edge of mind-body and preventative medicine.
 It combines Eastern mindfulness practices with contemporary Western scientific understandings of human functioning.
 This secular fusion treats a wide range of ailments and mental and emotional difficulties.

 Through the teaching of a myriad of mindfulness practices and skills, course participants develop the capacity and inner resources to better manage and relate to stress and anxiety, and cultivate more joy, satisfaction, ease and resilience in their lives.

 Is the MBSR course for you?

 - Learn the practice of mindfulness meditation in an in-depth, highly experiential manner (classes are 2.5 hours per week plus 1 one day retreat/workshop)